On the moderate deviation principles in the sparse multi-type Erd\H{o}s R\'enyi random graph: Proofs of the moderate deviation principle in the supercritical case

-From Proposition~\ref{asymp}, we get the limit of the first term above.
-The limit inferior of the second term is obtained by the Proposition~\ref{MDPcppp}.
-By using Lemma~\ref{term3}, the third term is vanishing as $n\rightarrow \infty$.
-Finally, combining with the assumption that $(\mu^n_r-c^n_r)-(\mu_r-c_r)=O(\frac{1}{\sqrt{n}}+\frac{a_n^2}{n})$, we get the lower bound. \end{proof}
+Utilizing the conditional probability definition, we derive the following lower bound on the scaled logarithm of the conditional probability:

-Before proving the exponential tightness, we need the following Lemma. \begin{lemma} Recall that $\vert\cdot\vert$ is the $L_1$ norm on $\R^d$. $y>0$, there exist $\eta_y>0$ such that
+The limit of the first term is obtained through Proposition~\ref{asymp}.
+The inferior limit of the second term is derived from the conditional MDP result presented in Proposition~\ref{MDPcppp}.
+By Lemma~\ref{term3}, the third term is shown to be asymptotically vanishing as $n\rightarrow \infty$.
+Finally, combining these limits and incorporating the assumption that $(\mu^n_r-c^n_r)-(\mu_r-c_r)=O\left(\frac{1}{n}\right)$, we successfully establish the requisite lower bound. \end{proof}